Torbuntu/fl-studio-linux-setup/README.md

 #### Notes:
 - You may have to hide the sounds tab again after registering.

+## Next Steps
+It will be very beneficial to install [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal).
+It is a graphical tool for modifying permissions and settings for Flatpak installed applications (such as Bottles).

+Some things I did with it:
+- Adding more Filesystem entries such as `xdg-music` to be able to work more easily with content between different bottled versions of FL Studio.

 ## Other
 I hope this guide is helpful and can be expanded to assist folks in running FL Studio in linux based operating systems.